92UKRHUYCOEV/identity-access-management/README.md

 - Digital Identity: NIST SP 800-63
 - Architecture: NIST Zero Trust / SP 800-207
 - Threat Behavior: MITRE ATT&CK

-That classification would look very professional in the report because it shows you understand what each framework is actually contributing, rather than putting a collection of framework logos at the bottom of an IAM project.

 For this particular project, I would make NIST CSF 2.0 the umbrella, with NIST 800-53 + 800-63 + Zero Trust underneath it, and use MITRE ATT&CK only when mapping the detection scenarios to adversary behavior.